-Is summer approaching and you’re afraid you’re going to be on lockdown?
+Is summer approaching, and you’re afraid you will be on lockdown because of the heat?
 You don’t have to be.
-You can get your vitamin D fix by keeping your baby cool in a stroller.
+You can get your vitamin D fix by going outside while still keeping your baby cool in a stroller.

 Yes, it’s important that babies don’t overheat or get a sunburn, but there are things you can do to avoid this.